Sweet Potato Wedges Air Fryer

 Top tips

-- Don’t overcrowd the basket – Air circulation is key to crispy sweet potato wedges!
-If the basket is too full, the wedges will steam instead of crisp up.
+- Don’t overcrowd the basket – Air circulation is key to crispy sweet potato wedges.
+If the basket is too full, they’ll steam instead of crisp.
 Cook in batches if needed.

 Storing leftovers

-Fridge: Store leftover sweet potato wedges in the fridge for up to 3 days.
+Fridge: Store leftovers in the fridge for up to 3 days.
 Reheat in a 350F air fryer for 5 minutes or in a 400F oven for 10 minutes.Nutrition Information

 Other spice combinations